-- a) For the Environmental damage(s) identified in the step (2) above, prepare the remediation plan for the each or combination of damages. - b) The remediation plan should essentially consists of problem statement, target to be achieved (quantity), standards, technology/procedure for remediation, equipment and machinery to be used, time schedule and remediation cost(direct and indirect cost, capital as Well as O&M costs).
+- a) For the Environmental damage(s) identified in the step (2) above, prepare the remediation plan for the each or combination of damages. - b) The remediation plan should essentially consists of problem (quantity), be achieved target to statement, technology/procedure for remediation, equipment and machinery to be used, time schedule and remediation cost(direct and indirect cost, capital as well as O&M costs).